Sahilj11/FriendSystem/README.md

 ### Summary:
 This ER diagram models a basic social system where users can send and accept friend requests, forming friendships.
 Users have roles that dictate their permissions or abilities within the system.

+## Technologies Used

+This project leverages several technologies and libraries to deliver a robust and scalable application:

+- **Spring Boot**: A powerful, convention-over-configuration framework that simplifies the development of Java applications.
+Spring Boot provides various features such as embedded servers, simplified dependency management, and production-ready tools, making it the ideal choice for building RESTful APIs and microservices.

+- **Spring Data JPA**: A part of the larger Spring Data ecosystem, Spring Data JPA provides easy integration with JPA (Java Persistence API) and ORM (Object-Relational Mapping) technologies like Hibernate.
+It abstracts much of the boilerplate code required to interact with relational databases, offering features such as repository support, custom query methods, and transaction management.

+- **JJWT (Java JWT)**: A comprehensive Java library for creating and verifying JSON Web Tokens (JWT).
+JJWT is easy to use, robust, and follows the JWT specification closely, making it an excellent choice for implementing token-based authentication and authorization in your Spring Boot applications.

+### Other Dependencies

+- **MySQL**: A popular relational database used to store application data.
+Spring Data JPA is used to interact with MySQL.
+- **Maven**: A build automation tool used for managing dependencies, compiling, and packaging the project.
+- **JUnit & Mockito**: Libraries used for unit testing the application to ensure code quality and reliability.
+- **Lombok**: A Java library that helps reduce boilerplate code by generating getter, setter, equals, hashCode, and toString methods automatically.

+### Additional Libraries

+- **Spring Security**: Provides authentication, authorization, and other security features for the application, including integration with JJWT for token-based authentication.

+These technologies work together to create a scalable, secure, and maintainable application.
+Each of them plays a crucial role in ensuring that the system is both robust and easy to extend.

+## License

+This project is licensed under the MIT License